 We updated the eligibility criteria on January 14, 2021, so that more customers may qualify for CEAP-SB.

 Small business and registered charity electricity or natural gas customers are now eligible for CEAP-SB if they meet all of the following criteria:

 The customer has an active account with an electricity distributor, a USMP or a natural gas distributor.

 The customer’s account falls within the following class:

 For customers of an electricity distributor, the General Service less than 50 kW rate class

 For customers of a USMP, the relevant commercial class that uses less than 150,000 kWh of electricity annually

-For customers of a natural gas distributor, a non-residential rate class that uses less than 50,000 cubic meters of gas annually
+For customers of a natural gas distributor, is a non-residential customer that uses less than 50,000 cubic meters of gas annually

 Customers can find information about their class on their bill, or they can contact their utility or USMP.